 Originally published by Sarah Moran.
 Last updated by Ching Yuen.

-The quintessential Hong Kong egg tart, or daan tat, arrived in Hong Kong during the 1940s and has been an afternoon tea staple ever since.
+Hong Kong’s quintessential egg tart (蛋撻; daan2 daat3) made its first appearance in the city during the 1940s and has been an afternoon tea staple ever since.
 A good egg tart should fulfil a few simple requirements: A puff pastry tart should be soft and loose, with clear, separated layers, while a biscuit crust egg tart should also be soft and fluffy but not so soft that it falls apart at first bite.
 And no matter which filling, the egg custard should runny and fragrant; some shops make theirs with eggier flavours than others.
 Be it the puff pastry egg tart or biscuit crust egg tart, or even the blistered Portuguese-style egg tart, whichever it is you’re hankering after, we’ve got you covered with our list of Hong Kong’s top eight egg tarts.

 Treat yourself to Tai Cheong Bakery’s rich, decadent egg tarts.
 Established in 1954, Tai Cheong is considered the innovator of the beloved butter-flavoured shortcrust pastry that’s tender yet firm, and is famous for having some of the best egg tarts around town.
 Not only is the custard filling smooth and creamy without being too sweet, but the crust also crumbles right in your mouth with the perfect balance of buttery goodness.
 Plus, if they were good enough for Hong Kong’s former governor, Chris Patten, a famous fan of Tai Cheong’s egg tarts, then they’re good enough for us, too.